February 2, 2021

 You can also use Genially as a virtual learning platform.
 This app allows you to make amazing presentations and infographics.

 Creating next-level graphics makes your learning materials more engaging to your learners.
 Metrics also allow you to measure how well your materials are being received.

 While this isn’t a full-featured learning platform, it does allow you to stun your learners with visuals that will make their learning more memorable.

-Kajabi gives you a wide variety of products to help make your teaching venture successful, including a website, payment gateway, email, and analytics.
+Kajabi gives you a wide variety of products to help make your teaching venture successful, including an online training website, payment gateway, email, and analytics.
 It also has a pipelines feature which lets you automate personal responses to your learners.

 One last virtual learning platform to consider is Kapwing.
 This is a tool that lets you collaborate to create images, videos, and GIFs.

-This can bring people together in a creative activity where they can learn from each other as they work.
+This elearning authoring tool can bring people together in a creative activity where they can learn from each other as they work.
 This platform doesn’t have any extensive features like an LMS.
 Nevertheless, it is a fun virtual platform where learning can occur between peers or together with an instructor.

 Now that you’ve seen various virtual learning platforms, are you ready to give one a try?
 Let us know what you think about virtual learning platforms.

 Daniel Brown is a senior technical editor and writer that has worked in the education and technology sectors for two decades.
 Their background experience includes curriculum development and course book creation.